 IPM has been used by Parks staff in landscape management since 2003 resulting in the following:

-- Shrub cut back renovation to minimize pest harborage.
+- A shrub cut back renovation to minimize pest harborage

 - Current pest control products used are the same or less harmful than what is available at retail outlets to the general public.

-- Enhanced record management of pesticide applications tracking reductions.
+- Enhanced record management of pesticide application tracking reductions

 Notification of Pesticide Applications